 8. Overcoming Objections

 Often as a telemarketer, you will come across objections, either from people acting as the “gatekeeper” to the decision maker or from the decision maker themselves.
-Objections are not always a sign of no interest and so knowing how to overcome objections can be key to successful calls.
+Objections are not always a sign of no interest, knowing how to overcome objections can be key to successful calls.

 Acknowledge –You heard what the caller was saying and understand.

 Isolate – Isolate and analyse the problem they have highlighted.

-Diffuse Objection – Give proper rebuttal of the objection and suggest a solution
+Diffuse Objection – Give a proper rebuttal of the objection and suggest a solution

 Confirm – Ask the caller to confirm they are happy with the solution/recommendation

 Gain Agreement – The caller must agree with your suggestion

 9. Monitor results and refine your process

-Telemarketing is constantly evolving and with the introduction of new technologies, legislation and changing behaviours.
+Telemarketing is constantly evolving with the introduction of new technologies, legislation and changing behaviours.
 Therefore, it can be easy to fall out of step with the market.
 Consequently, it is important that you continuously develop and refine your process and approach.

 10. Making the most of a successful call

 Getting through to the right person does not guarantee a quality result from the call.
 It is important to finish the call by reiterating the key details you have discussed on the project.
 This can include stating your interest in working with them and suggesting dates and times for the meeting.
 After you finish your call you must regularly keep in contact with each decision maker until you receive a final outcome.
 This can be either a successful meeting or a notification of decline.